How to Clean a Microfiber Couch

 Scrub Away Soil

-While the fabric is damp with the rubbing alcohol, use a sponge or soft-bristled brush to remove soil.
+While the fabric is damp with the rubbing alcohol, use a sponge, soft-bristled brush or white cloth to remove soil.
 Rinse the sponge in plain water to remove soil and wring to remove as much moisture as possible before continuing to clean.

 Dry and Fluff